orbitalquark/textadept/doc/09_Themes.md

 &nbsp;&nbsp;
 ![Term Theme](images/termtheme.png)

 Each theme is a single Lua file.
-It contains color definitions and definitions for how to highlight (or "style") syntactic elements like comments, strings, and keywords in programming languages.
+It contains color and style definitions for displaying syntactic elements like comments, strings, and keywords in programming language source files.
 These [definitions][] apply universally to all programming language elements, resulting in a single, unified theme.
 Themes also set view-related editor properties like caret and selection colors.